 The University does not receive any government funding to run events for high achieving students.
 We charge to cover our running costs and to ensure that we can continue to run such events.
-We offer a discount of 25% for school bookings where a minimum of eight students are booked to attend an event (excluding the Language Revision Day.
-Free places for eligible students are still available).
+We offer a discount of 25% for school bookings where a minimum of eight students are booked to attend a day event (excluding the Language Revision Day and Residentials where free places for eligible students are still available).
 Support with transport costs may also be available (for schools/individuals) through the UEA Travel Fund.

 Are there free places available?

 Free places and support with travel costs are available on all our events to young people who meet one of the Free Place Criteria.
 To qualify, you must be a UK resident who is either:

-- Have a disability or specific learning difficulty as defined by University and Colleges Admissions Service (UCAS):
+- With a disability or specific learning difficult as defined by UCAS:

-B. Student has a social/communication impairment such as Asperger's syndrome/other autistic spectrum disorder
+- You have a social/communication impairment such as Asperger's syndrome/other autistic spectrum disorder.

-C. Student is blind or has a serious visual impairment uncorrected by glasses
+- You are blind or have a serious visual impairment uncorrected by glasses.

-D. Student is deaf or has a serious hearing impairment
+- You are deaf or have a serious hearing impairment.

-E. Student has a long standing illness or health condition such as cancer, HIV, diabetes, chronic heart disease, or epilepsy
+- You have a long standing illness or health condition such as cancer, HIV, diabetes, chronic heart disease, or epilepsy.

-F. Student has a mental health condition, such as depression, schizophrenia or anxiety disorder
+- You have a mental health condition, such as depression, schizophrenia or anxiety disorder.

-G. Student has a specific learning difficulty such as dyslexia, dyspraxia or AD(H)D
+- You have a specific learning difficulty such as dyslexia, dyspraxia or AD(H)D.

-H. Student has a physical impairment or mobility issues, such as difficulty using your arms or using a wheelchair or crutches
+- You have physical impairment or mobility issues, such as difficulty using your arms or using a wheelchair or crutches.

-I. Student has a disability, impairment or medical condition that is not listed above
+- You have a disability, impairment or medical condition that is not listed above.

 If you are unsure about a student's or your financial circumstances, please get in touch.